SaladTechnologies/salad-applications/packages/web-app/README.md

 Salad UI will now be available at http://localhost:3000/ and automatically refresh when any changes are detected.
 Debugging is available if you run via the included VSCode launch task `Debug Web App`.

-While doing UI component development it is recommended to us [Storybook](https://storybook.js.org/).
+While doing UI component development it is recommended to use [Storybook](https://storybook.js.org/).

 ```
 yarn storybook